Skip to Content

 • Inverted arc frequency represents how often the arc appeared with the reverse orientation as in the sample networks.

-• Edges frequency represents how often the arc appeared without any orientation as in the sample networks (the equivalence class of the learnt networks is used).
+• Edge frequency represents how often the arc appeared without any orientation as in the sample networks (the equivalence class of the learned networks is used).

 • Total frequency is the sum of all previous ones.
 It indicates the overall strength between the variables.

 • Blue: the arcs that exist in at least one sample network but that do not exist in the reference network.
 In this case, the frequencies are displayed with a negative value.
-The reference orientation of arc is arbitrarily given by the first arc found in the first sample network.
+The reference orientation of the arc is arbitrarily set to the first arc found in the first sample network.

 • Arcs frequency represents how often this arc appeared with the same orientation as the first.